effymariesmith/wordpresssitetest/_pages/advancedomegalibosgapplications.md

     invMatrix.getLookAt(eye, center, up);
     camera.setViewMatrixAsLookAt(eye,center,up);
     }
-    <pre><code>The *omega::Camera* also has a lookat method, however, if you update the *omega::Camera* by using its lookat method, it will produce weird, incorrect rotations, which are a symptom of the wrong coordinate frame of the center vector: The coordinate frame of the calculated center vector is in the camera view space but should really be in the world space.
+    </code></pre>The *omega::Camera* also has a lookat method, however, if you update the *omega::Camera* by using its lookat method, it will produce weird, incorrect rotations, which are a symptom of the wrong coordinate frame of the center vector: The coordinate frame of the calculated center vector is in the camera view space but should really be in the world space.

-    ```c++
+    <pre><code>c++
     void NodeTrackerManipulator::updateOmegaCamera(omega::Camera *cam){
         osg::Vec3d eye, unused_center, up;